yukinogatari/TheOtherRoles-GM/README.md

 - You can now set how long the Time Master shield lasts
 - The host now sees for how long the lobby will remain open
 - We changed the look/layout of the settings
-- Added a new option that deactivates skipping in meetings (if the player does not vote, he votes himself)
+- Added a new option that deactivates skipping in meetings (if the player does not vote, he votes themselves)
 - You can now choose whether the Eraser is able to erase the Spy/Impostors or not
 - Fixed a bug where a Lovers win wasn't displayed properly
 - Fixed the Among Us bug where people were unable to move after meetings